 Thanks to garbage reduction efforts, the amount finally disposed has constantly declined.
-Although an average Japanese generate 939 grams of garbage every day, only 119 grams were finally dumped into disposal sites.
+Although average an generate 918 Japanese grams of garbage every day, only 119 grams were finally dumped into disposal sites.
 Securing final disposal sites is a serious matter because the capacity of final disposal sites have been dwindling.
-Fortunately, the efforts to reduce garbage outperformed the dwindling capacity of final disposal sites and consequently the remaining years of final 300 disposal sites have 250 actually been prolonged.
+Fortunately, the efforts to reduce garbage outperformed the dwindling capacity of final disposal sites and consequently the remaining years of final disposal sites have actually been prolonged.

-Projects to secure the final disposal sites by reclaiming the sea surface were launched 1982 in The "Phoenix" project was launched in Osaka bay serving many cities in a
+Projects to secure the final disposal sites by reclaiming the sea surface were launched in 1982.
+The "Phoenix" project was launched in Osaka bay serving many cities in a wide area.
+The project constructed four artificial island and started to receive garbage in 1990.
+Already as large as 500 hectare artificial islands were reclaimed.